Praying Mantis Lifespan: How Long Do Praying Mantis Live?

 Praying mantis nymphs hatching from an ootheca.

+In the period right before winter, the adult female praying mantis lays 100 to 400 eggs.
 The eggs are safely put on a sturdy leaf or stem with a liquid that hardens to form a protective sac structure called an ootheca.
 The ootheca is a protective case (extremely robust and capable of withstanding major weather fluctuations) in which the eggs will spend the winter.
-The nymphs hatch when the egg casings crack in mid-spring when the temperatures are warmer.
+The nymphs hatch when the egg casings crack in mid-spring, when the temperatures are warmer.

 Nymph

 During the beginning stages of their lives, the newly born nymphs spend some time around the egg casing.
-During this time, the mantis will attempt to feed on their newly hatched siblings!
-They will also begin to forage for tiny insects such as fruit flies.
+During this time, the mantis will attempt to feed on their newly hatched siblings.
+They will also begin to forage for tiny insects, such as fruit flies.
 In their development, nymphs go through a series of repeated phases of growth known as instars.

 Adult